Fix Your Follow-Up Email Sequence or Be Ignored

 “Jeff, what would cause you to re-examine the way you’re currently managing sales leads?”

 This is called a facilitative question — helping prospects reflect on the status quo situation without feeling you're leading them toward a trap (a pitch).
 This use of questions, if done wrong, can be disastrous.
-But if executed well it's an effective mental trigger technique.
+But if executed well it's an effective cold email and follow up technique.

 Follow Up No. 3

 “Hello, Jeff.
 Jake here, with _________ [CRM vendor] again.”

 Ooof.
 Not again!
 Make sure your messages do not start with information your prospect/customer already has.
 Get to the point.

 “If you do think you might want to evaluate something like _________ [CRM vendor] down the road, it'd be beneficial to hop on a quick call so we can get an idea of how we can help you when the time is right.”

 First, that sentence is very difficult to read.
 There are extra and weak words all over the place.
 It reads “wimpy.”

 More striking: Jake ignores how I’ve been using his CRM tool for a year now ... and I’ve practically maxed out my free plan’s limits.
 Jake seems oblivious to the fact: I’m a prime target to upgrade.

 Jake should be looking at my account usage — at minimum — and customizing his follow-up email message accordingly.